Actions & Inputs

 Disabled

-The select in a disabled state communicates to the user that an input exists, but cannot be modified in that scenario.
+Communicates to the user that an input exists, but cannot be modified in that scenario.

 Read-only

-The select in a read-only state communicates to the user that an input exists, but cannot be modified in that scenario (however, a user can tab to it, highlight it, and copy the text from it).
+The select in a read-only state communicates to the user that an input exists, but cannot be modified in that scenario (however, a user can tab to it, highlight it and copy the text from it).

 Content and data in a read-only select can be submitted in a form.